 Options to resolve FSC crab harvest access requests will continue to be developed including recommendations for potential management change approval.
-For the period of this plan, the Department will continue to review and share details associated with First Nation and recreational requests to increase the commercial size limit of Dungeness crab, as well as other management options.

 The Department will continue to develop catch monitoring programs and standards in collaboration with First Nations organizations.

 The Department will continue: